JURY SELECTION PLAN

 e.
 Non-court Process Certification.
 The Clerk shall keep for four (4) years:

 (1) a copy of written instructions for the random selection of names given to any computer service provider, and

 (2) the computer service provider’s sworn declaration of compliance with the instructions.

 The exclusive methods of challenging compliance with the selection procedures in this Plan shall be those provided by any existing statute or rule of criminal or civil procedure, including but not limited to 28 U.S.C. § 1867.

 The effective date for this Plan is February 21st, 2017.

 APPROVAL BY JUDICIAL COUNCIL

-This Jury Selection Plan replaces all previous jury selection plans for The United States District Court for the Southern District of Iowa, and was approved by the Judicial Council of the Eighth Circuit, pursuant to 28 U.S.C. § 1863(a) on March 3, 2009.
+This Jury Selection Plan replaces all previous jury selection plans for The United States District Court for the Southern District of Iowa, and was approved by the Judicial Council of the Eighth Circuit, pursuant to 28 U.S.C. § 1863(a) March 3, 2017.